 Our Role

-AMP-IT launched in early 2022 with our initial cohort of Chicago Public Schools, District 214, and Belvidere District 100 and their community college and employer partners.
+AMP-IT launched in early 2022 with our initial cohort of Chicago Public Schools, Township High School District 214, and Belvidere Community Unit School District 100, and their community college and employer partners.
 EdSystems supported the initial implementation of AMP-IT pathways in 19 high schools through the first cohort.
-In fall 2023, EdSystems launched a second cohort with five new regional partners representing 16 additional high schools to scale AMP-IT.
-We invited collaboratives representing two or more high schools with an established IT program of study, prioritizing regions that serve significant populations of racial minorities or rural students.
+In fall 2023, EdSystems launched a second cohort with 12 additional school districts and their partners, allowing AMP-IT to scale in 16 additional high schools.

 Students in AMP-IT schools have the opportunity to: